rockocoop/grafana-loki/README.md

 ## Prerequisites

+(First check that you have an Openshift Cluster Setup and that you have Admin access)

 In this example, the devteam is 'rocko'.
 Start by creating a namespace for the grafana for team rocko

 ```